Tuesday, 17th November 2020

 Megumi Kiyozuka currently serves as the President & Representative Director of CLSA Capital Partners Japan.
 In this capacity, he is responsible for the overall investment activities of the firm and serves on the board of numerous portfolio companies.
 Prior to joining the firm in 2006, Mr. Kiyozuka was a Director focused on Japanese buyout opportunities in the consumer, healthcare, and industrial sectors with The Carlyle Group in Tokyo.
 He spent 6 years at Carlyle and was one of the founding members of Carlyle Japan.
 Prior to his tenure at The Carlyle Group, he was a Senior Manager at the MUFG Bank, Ltd., where he accumulated over 10 years of experience in M&A and syndicated loans across various countries in Asia.
 Mr. Kiyozuka received a B.A. in Economics from Shiga University and an M.B.A. from the Haas School of Business, University of California at Berkeley.

-Justin Ryan joined Quadrant Private Equity in February 2011 and has been on the Investment Committee for 30 Quadrant investments of which he has led or co-led 14, 6 of which have been successfully exited.
+Justin Ryan joined Quadrant Private Equity in February 2011 and has been on the Investment Committee for 35 Quadrant investments of which he has led or co-led 15, 8 of which have been successfully or partially exited.
 Prior to this Mr. Ryan was Chief Executive Officer of Alesco Corporation Limited, an ASX 200 industrial company and before that a Director of Catalyst Investment Managers.
-Mr. Ryan was Chairman of AVCAL in 2003 and is currently Chairman of GraysOnline, Adore Beauty and Modibodi and is a Director of Love to Dream and Arq.
+Mr. Ryan was Chairman of AVCAL in 2003 and is currently Chairman of e-commerce businesses Adore Beauty (ABY), GraysOnline, Quad Lock and Modibodi and is also a Director of Love to Dream and Arq

 Hamilton is a Managing Director of CDIB Capital.
 Prior to joining he served as the group Chief Executive Officer of Simon Murray & Company and Managing Partner of SMC Capital China ("SMC"), a Greater China focused investment management firm in private equity, long only funds, hedge funds, fixed income, and other direct investments.
 Prior to that, his background includes appointments as co-CEO of a UA Cinema (Hong Kong) and Vice President at Morgan Stanley investment banking division in New York and Hong Kong.